-- (1) Intent.
-The following development thresholds establish the maximum total development capacity permitted within the Severance Overlay Zone.
-These thresholds are coordinated with the permitted use categories identified in Section 1149.21A. - (2) Residential Thresholds.
-Residential development within the SOZ shall be governed by the cumulative unit thresholds set forth below.
-All other non-residential uses may be developed in any sequence, provided total development remains within the overall allowable caps established in Severance Overlay Zone Development Limits Table 1149.21B(3).
+(1) Intent.
+The following development thresholds establish the maximum total development capacity permitted within the Severance Overlay Zone subject to 1149.21B(6).
+These thresholds are coordinated with the permitted use categories identified in Section 1149.21A.

+(2) Residential Thresholds.
+Residential development within the SOZ shall be governed by the cumulative unit thresholds set forth below related to the affordable housing requirements in section 1149.22C.